CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/fundamentals/blocks/block-properties/hidden-properties.md

 ## Summary

+TODO: Update Title to 'Advanced Properties' and any links to hidden need updated

 Many of the [blocks][What-Is-Block] have properties that are for advanced use; in most instances these [properties][Block-Properties] can be left at their default values.

 To avoid unnecessary visual clutter, these advanced-use [properties][Block-Properties] are hidden but may be made visible if required.